 I am standing at the kitchen sink and I sigh at the pile of unwashed dishes.
 I start rinsing and jamming them into the dishwasher as fast as I can because my mind is already racing to the next five things I have to do and I feel like it’s insurmountable.
-I’m stressed.
-My son runs by screaming in some made up game about dragons and I tense up at the noise and snap at him to not run in the kitchen.
-Why is this taking forever?!?
+It’s also monotonous.
+My son runs by screaming in some made-up game about dragons and I tense up at the noise and snap at him to not run in the kitchen.

-My journey in mindfulness and being present began back in graduate school.
+My journey in mindfulness began in graduate school.
 I signed up for a class in transpersonal psychology — or the psychology ‘beyond the self.’
 It was taught by a professor who blended eastern philosophical orientations with western psychological approaches.

-The mandala represents the impermanence of life.
-The intricate beauty of all us — colored pieces of sand — each of us a small speck in the universe of existence, how we only really have but a moment in time, to make a beautiful and meaningful life.
+The impermanence of our life.
+How, like a piece of colored sand, each of us is just a small speck in the universe of existence.
+How we are intricately interwoven and beautiful.
+And how — we all have just a moment in time to make a beautiful and meaningful life.

 Parenting and Mindfulness: Changes in the Adult Brain

 As an adult, our brains are less plastic, less changeable than our children’s.
 We are developed and mature — set in our ways so to speak.
 Yet, the adult brain is not rigid.
 It is still plastic, although less so.
 There are two things in particular that can cause quite significant changes in the adult brain: